Sales Tax & Use Tax

 Nevada Sales Tax & Use Tax are two closely related aspects of Nevada’s taxation system, primarily aimed at taxing the consumption of goods and services within the state.*

-Click here for Sales and Use Tax General Information in Spanish
+Click here for Spanish: Sales and Use Tax General Information

 *Note: To pay your Sales & Use Tax go to My Nevada Tax.